-7. What is the general application process for bank licenses and what is the average timing?
+8. What is the general application process for bank licenses and what is the average timing?

 Banking licenses are issued by OJK.
-The issuance of a banking license involves two stages: issuance of (i) principal approval (to engage in preparation for the establishment of banks) and (ii) business licenses.
-It is difficult to determine average timing given that it may involve several turnarounds during the process of an application as determined by OJK.
-Assuming the application, along with its supporting documents, is deemed satisfactory, a business license will be issued by OJK within 60 working days..
-The entire process may typically take around 6 months to complete.
+The issuance of a banking license involves two stages: issuance of (i) inprinciple approval (to engage in preparation for the establishment of banks) and (ii) business license.
+Under the new regulation, OJK Reg.
+12/2021, in-principle approval is valid for only six months from its issuance.
+Banks are further prohibited from engaging in any banking businessuntil the business license is obtained.